schmeekygeek/backend-book/src/book/3-communication-protocols.md

 In order to verbally communicate with a person effectively, it is necessary that they speak the same language as you.
 Pretty much the same goes for computers trying to communicate with each other over the internet.
 If one speaks a language the other doesn't, they won't be able to exchange information at all.

 Basically, these 'languages' are called communication protocols.
 Communication protocols determine who speaks, what is being said, what can be said, how long it should take, etc. Computers over the internet communicate over a particular protocol.
-They are a pre-defined set of rules that needs to be followed in order to exchange information successfully.
+They are a pre-defined set of rules that needs to be followed in order for information to be exchanged successfully.

 Let's look at one of the most fundamental protocols of the internet, or, the **Internet Protocol** suite, a set of communication protocols, the transmission control protocol.

 ## Transmission Control Protocol (TCP)
 Transmission Control Protocol, or simply TCP, is a highly-reliable communication protocol which is connection oriented.
 Many protocols are based on it, such as HTTP, FTP, Websocket, etc. It needs a stateful handshake to occur between two machines before packets of data can be exchanged.
+Let's learn how a TCP connection is made between two hosts.

 ### The 3-Way Handshake
 Two hosts over a network may begin communicating over TCP after they've made a successful handshake.
 This handshake occurs in 3 steps.
 Which is why it is called the 3-way handshake.